panoptic-labs/docs/blog/2023-12-11-panoptic-beta-launch-epoch-four/2023-12-11-panoptic-beta-launch-epoch-four.md

 1. Navigate to the beta version of the [Panoptic app](http://beta.panoptic.xyz/)
 2. Connect your wallet to [Avalanche](https://subnets.avax.network/c-chain).
 If you’re unfamiliar with how to do this, follow the instructions [here](https://support.avax.network/en/articles/4626956-how-to-connect-metamask-to-avalanche).
-3. You may participate in any of the three available options markets.
+3. You may participate in any of the available options markets.
 To begin trading, follow these steps:

     Deposit required funds on Panoptic by following the onboarding instructions on the [Panoptic app](http://beta.panoptic.xyz/).